Direct temperature readout in nonequilibrium quantum thermometry: Introduction

-Despite the progress, existing theoretical analyses of quantum thermometry have predominantly focused on the fundamental precision limit of the mean squared error determined by the quantum Fisher information (QFI)~\cite{LiuJ.19.JPA} through the celebrated quantum Cram\'er-Rao bound (QCRB)~\cite{Braunstein.94.PRL}.
-Although QFI analysis provides valuable design principles for optimizing performance, its significance depends critically on the attainability of the QCRB under realistic experimental conditions.
-Furthermore, practical applications generally require direct temperature readout rather than optimized bounds on the second-order error~\cite{Brites.12.Na,Mecklenburg.15.S,Olf.15.NP,Hohmann.16.PRA,Lous.17.PRA,YeL.16.PRB,Zhang.19.PR}.
-This disparity underscores a notable gap between the prevailing theoretical emphasis on precision limits and the practical demands of temperature measurement.
+Despite significant progress, existing theoretical analyses of quantum thermometry have predominantly focused on the quantum Fisher information (QFI)~\cite{LiuJ.19.JPA}, which determines the fundamental limit of the mean squared error through the celebrated quantum Cram\'er-Rao bound (QCRB)~\cite{Braunstein.94.PRL}.
+While QFI analysis provides valuable insights for optimizing metrological performance, its practical relevance can be potentially hindered under realistic experimental conditions--such as finite data sets and suboptimal measurements--where the saturation of the QCRB is often unattainable.
+Moreover, existing QFI-based analyses primarily aim to minimize the attainable mean squared error by maximizing the QFI, rather than addressing the issue of reconstructing temperature value from measurement data.
+In contrast, practical applications of thermometry generally demand a direct readout of temperature itself~\cite{Brites.12.Na,Mecklenburg.15.S,Olf.15.NP,Hohmann.16.PRA,Lous.17.PRA,YeL.16.PRB,Zhang.19.PR,Goblot.26.PRL}, rather than a bound on the second-order mean squared error.
+This disparity underscores a notable gap between the prevailing theoretical emphasis on precision limits and the practical demands of temperature readout.